 - 5.7.
 The rules about prejudicial interests and disclosable pecuniary interests as set out in the Member Code of Conduct shall be firmly applied. - 5.8.
-Members are also referred to the guidance about bias and pre-determination in paragraph 4 above.
+Members are also referred to the guidance about bias and pre-determination above.

 Decision Making Process